killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 We can get some clues from the reports, which help us to do further performance tuning.

-But it is not enough.
-As the performance testing goes on, some performance issues show up.
-Besides monitoring the server side resource usage, we also want to know how the response trend changes when test running.
-Thanks the gorgous python 2D plotting library **matplotlib**, we can make any charts we want quickly.
+But it is still not enough.
+As the performance testing goes on, and some performance issues show up, we need to know more detailed information about our server.
+Besides monitoring the server side resource usage, we also need to know how the response trend changes when test running.
+Thanks to the gorgeous python 2D plotting library **matplotlib**, we can make any charts we want quickly.

 Let's go!

 [locust_website]: http://locust.io
-[request_chart]: http://killera.github.io/assets/images/locust-homepage.png "Locust requests report"
+[request_chart]: http://K.C.illera.github.io/assets/images/locust-homepage.png "Locust requests report"
-[distribution_chart]:http://killera.github.io/assets/images/locust-distribution-csv.png "Locust distribution report"
+[distribution_chart]: http://killera.github.io/assets/images/locust-distribution-csv.png "Locust distribution report"

 ## Introduction to matplotlib